deai-factory/deai-gromacs/README.md

 # deai-gromacs
 GROMACS is a package for high-performance molecular dynamics and output analysis.
 Molecular dynamics is a computer simulation method for analyzing the physical movements of atoms and molecules.

-Downloading datasets​
+# Downloading datasets​

 Datasets can be found here https://www.rcsb.org, In this example we use RCSB PDB - 1AKI dataset.
-After downloading, place it in a folder called “input”
+After downloading, place it in a local folder called “input”

+## Uploading the datasets to IPFS​

+The simplest way to upload the data to IPFS is to use a third-party service to "pin" data to the IPFS network, to ensure that the data exists and is available.

 Demo version